lorien/linux_setup/README.md

 On partition disks stage the "Guided - use entire disk and set up encrypted LVM" must be selected.

-On software selection stage only the "laptop" option must be selected.
+On software selection stage only "Standard system utilities" option must be selected.

 ## OS Configuration